emacs-ng/emacs-ng/faq.md

 ## I have an existing node package I want to use, but import isn't working

 We use the [Deno Framework](deno.land) for our JavaScript.
 Deno uses actual ES6 imports, and not node's commonJS require syntax.
-The project maintainers agree with Deno - ES6 imports are the future. node is moving in this direction as well.
-If you have code written for node, you may need to use a tool like babel to translate it to ES6 export syntax.
-For a large number of popular packages, this is already done for you at https://deno.land/x/
+You will need to use Deno's compatability module to use require syntax.
+See https://github.com/denoland/deno/tree/master/std/node